bashrootshell/password-hashing-LABS/README.md

 ### This is a simple password hashing _PBKDF2 / SCRYPT / ARGON2 Python Implementation_ for educational purposes only, and it has been used by my computer science undergrad students.

-### Implemented using sqlite3, CouchDB and ElasticSearch
+### Implemented using sqlite3, CouchDB and ElasticSearch.

 It also executes a basic password strength test (not fancy at all, a pretty basic one).